Adelaide Zoo

 Adelaide Zoo is home to a family group of Cotton-top Tamarins.

-In October 2022, Peppa and Gomez welcomed an adorable set of male Cotton-top tamarin twins.
-Then in November 2023, another set of twins were born.
-The younger twins have already begun exploring away from mum, dad and their older siblings are learning parenting skills by being in a family group and ‘babysitting’ the younger tamarins
+The younger twins have already begun exploring away from mum.
+Dad and their older siblings are learning parenting skills by being in a family group and ‘babysitting’ the younger tamarins

 Cotton-top Tamarins are very easy to recognise with the large white crest of hair on their heads.
 They live in family groups where only the dominant pair breeds.
 The dominant female uses a pheromone to prevent the other females in the family from breeding with twins being a regular occurrence in tamarin society.
 After birth the entire family will help carry and care for the young.